Living in Summerville

 The town of Summerville is situated 23 miles from downtown Charleston and has become a haven for families and people looking for the small town feel yet close proximity to the city of Charleston.

-as well as stately, older, historic Summerville homes.
+as well as stately, older, historic homes for sale in Summerville

 Some Summerville homes for sale date back to the Civil War era and are rich with history and character.
 For those looking for new homes they can choose from Summerville golf communities

-or a wide variety of Summerville new home construction developments.
+or a wide variety of new homes for sale in Summerville,SC.

 History of Summerville, SC